-Other options for presbyopia
+Other options to address presbyopia

-In addition to monovision contact lenses, eye doctors address presbyopia with
+In addition to monovision contact lenses, eye doctors address presbyopia with:

-- Bifocal eyeglasses or bifocals: These are the most common solution, where a reading segment is incorporated into the primary lens of the eyeglass.
+These are the most common solution, where a reading segment is incorporated into the primary lens of the eyeglass.

-- Progressive glasses: Some glasses use corrective lenses (called progressive additional lenses, progressive power lenses or multifocal lenses) with a gradient of increasing power.
+Some glasses use corrective lenses (called progressive additional lenses, progressive power lenses or multifocal lenses) with a gradient of increasing power.

-- A prescription for reading glasses to be worn over standard prescription contact lenses for normal (distance) viewing.
+To be worn over standard prescription contact lenses for normal (distance) viewing.